tsnellgrove/dark_castle3/doc/to_do.md

 - DONE: decide if descript & buffer should both be in io... or should each have its own sub-class?
 	- DECISION: yes, they belong together

-- INPROC: migrate buffer() methods to io
+- DONE: migrate buffer() methods to io
 	- DONE: add buff_dict attribute to IO class
 	- DONE: update mk_def_pkl() with buff_dict definition
 	- DONE: update existing buff_get() and buff_reset() methods (in gs) to act on io.buff_dict